Data-Science-for-Linguists-2019/Gendered-Interaction-Online/progress_report.md

 > Sign your name to agree that you are downloading the corpus for research purposes only.

 I still have to read up on this a bit, as I'm not entirely sure what this means for redistribution of the data.
 Am I allowed to redistribute it freely, as long as it's for non-commercial research purposes?
 There is also contact information listed, so if it comes down to it, I can ask the creators directly.
 I think that overall, the sharing of the data shouldn't be too difficult as long as they are credited.

+However, I don't know if it's reasonable to share all 5 GB of my data (even if it is permitted).
+At the minimum, I would like to be able to display some data from each file, so the format of the different files is clear.

 ## Second Progress Report (3/19/19)